 In the last six years or so, I have had the opportunity to take part twice in a winter retreat of pastors from all over the greater New York City area.
-This retreat, organized by Concerts of Prayer Greater New York, brought together pastors from every denomination and was held in a quaint retreat center in the country located on the Pennsylvania side of the Delaware River.
-Being a history buff, I remember more than once sitting on a simple bench looking out over that cold, icy, winter river and thinking about what it was like for George Washington and his men to cross this same river near Trenton some 65 miles or so away.
+This retreat, organized by Concerts of Prayer Greater New York, brings together pastors from every denomination and is held in a quaint retreat center in the country located on the Pennsylvania side of the Delaware River.
+I remember more than once sitting on a simple bench looking out over that cold, icy, winter river and, being a history-buff, thinking about what it was like for George Washington and his men to cross this same river near Trenton some 65 miles or so away.
 We are all taught in school of that famous crossing that Washington made on Christmas night, 1776, and how important the capturing of the city was for the war effort.
-What most never learn is that just a week later most of Washington’s troops were ready to give up and go home.
+What most never learn is, just a week later most of Washington’s troops were ready to give up and go home.
 As a matter of fact, up until that famous midnight crossing and defeating of the Hessian troops, that’s what a lot of the Continental soldiers had already done.

-Don’t let me mislead you into thinking that our country’s freedom was won by a bunch of cowards… these men had their reasons for leaving.
-Remember that at the outbreak of the Revolution we didn’t really have an organized army, we had militias that were brought together in different parts of the colonies only in times of crisis.
+Don’t let me mislead you into thinking our country’s freedom was won by a bunch of cowards… these men had their reasons for leaving.
+Remember, at the outbreak of the Revolution we didn’t really have an organized army, we had militias that were brought together in different parts of the colonies only in times of crisis.
 Washington’s job was to take all of these independent groups and mold them into one large, cohesive fighting force… a difficult job in even the best of circumstances.
-When he was able to do this, they would sign up for very specific periods of time, usually a year, because all of these men also had farms, families, and businesses to attend to back home.
+When he was able to do this, they would sign up for very specific periods of time — usually a year — because all of these men also had farms, families, and businesses to attend to back home.
 While the women and children pitched in, society was nowhere near ready to allow the “Rosie the Rivitors” to step into men’s shoes like we did during WWII.

-So, on December 31, 1776 – even after such an amazing victory at Trenton just a week earlier – General Washington found himself facing the very real prospect of losing most of the 2500 men that were at the time under his command.
+So, on December 31, 1776 — even after such an amazing victory at Trenton just a week earlier — General Washington found himself facing the very real prospect of losing most of the 2500 men who were under his command at the time.
 They were worn out, ill-equipped and under-supported, had suffered mostly defeat, and for most, basically just ready to go home.
 It was the dire-nous of these times that caused Thomas Paine to urgently write these famous words to every Colonial who wanted to someday call themselves an American:

 “These are the times that try men’s souls.
 The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now, deserves the love and thanks of man and woman.
 Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.
 What we obtain too cheap, we esteem too lightly: it is dearness only that gives every thing its value.
 Heaven knows how to put a proper price upon its goods; and it would be strange indeed if so celestial an article as FREEDOM should not be highly rated.” – Thomas Paine, The American Crisis, December 23, 1776